Beresfield

 Beresfield faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.

-Multiple health conditions affect both younger and older age groups, with private health cover at approximately 54% of the total population (~1,809 people), slightly higher than the average SA2 area.
-The most prevalent medical conditions are arthritis (11.3%) and mental health issues (10.8%), while 57.3% of residents report no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age individuals face notable health challenges due to higher chronic condition rates.
-Beresfield has 21.8% of residents aged 65 and over (733 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, with national rankings generally aligned with the broader population.
+A variety of health conditions affect both younger and older age groups, with private health cover at approximately 54% of the total population (~1,809 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are arthritis (11.3%) and mental health issues (10.8%), while 57.3% of residents report being free from medical ailments, compared to 63.3% across Regional NSW.
+Working-age individuals in Beresfield face notable health challenges due to higher chronic condition rates.
+The area has 22.4% of residents aged 65 and over (753 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings generally aligned with those of the broader population.

 Frequently Asked Questions - Health